-Melbourne Star Observation Wheel is only one of three giant observation wheels in the world, and the only one within the Southern Hemisphere.
+Melbourne Star Observation Wheel is only one of four giant observation wheels in the world, and the only one within the Southern Hemisphere.

 Melbourne Star offers a different sensational experience, dramatically evolving the original 19th century ferris wheel with the application of significantly enhanced 21st century engineering and design advancements.

-Together with the London Eye and the Singapore Flyer; the Star’s fully enclosed ‘floor to ceiling’ glass cabins provide unimpeded views of the city and surrounding areas and are large enough to allow up to 20 guests to walk comfortably around without the feeling of movement or vibration.
+The Star’s fully enclosed ‘floor to ceiling’, air-conditioned, glass cabins provide unimpeded 360-degree views of the city and surrounding areas and are large enough to allow up to 20 guests to walk comfortably around without the feeling of movement or vibration.

 What are the differences?